(Information in the Rec Notes is provided by the Kershaw County Recreation Department.)

 The shag: it’s the official state dance and you can learn it or finetune it at the Rec Department.

 Join Patty and Larry Blackmon and Barbara Wilkes at their weekly “night at the beach” and learn this special dance.
 It’s easy to learn for all ages and participants will have fun putting those dance steps into play.

 All levels of instruction are offered; handouts are available upon request for practice between classes or for refreshers rejoining the class.

-Classes are conducted on Tuesdays from 7 to 8 p.m. for intermediates and from 8 to 9 p.m. for beginners at the old armory.
-The cost is $40 per person for four weeks; pre-registration is required.
-The next session will be Nov.
-2-23.
+Classes are conducted on Mondays from 7 to 8 p.m. for beginners and from 8 to 9 p.m. for intermediates at the old armory.
+The cost is $40 per person for five weeks; pre-registration is required.
+The next session will be Oct.
+19-Nov.
+9.

 Yoga relieves tension and improves physical and mental health.

 Yoga classes at the Kershaw County Recreation Department's Old Armory regularly meet from 6 to 7 p.m.
 Tuesdays.
 Instructor Scott Freiberg says those who practice yoga look younger and experience improvement in general health, personal appearance, mental outlook and emotional stability, regardless of age or present physical condition.

 For anyone who hates to exercise, Zumba will feel more like a Salsa party than a workout.
 Zumba has a fast, energetic workout that is fun and addictive.
 You get lost in the music and dance and don’t realize you’re getting such a great workout!
 This is a great remedy for anyone looking for a fat burning pick-me-up with a positive energy blast that will leave you feeling happy and energized.